rdviii/ai-policy/ai-policy-2025.md

 ### Rules for Learners

 1. Disclose _all_ use of AI, in detail.
-2. Do not submit anything created by an AI.
+2. Do not submit anything directly created by an LLM.
 Your submissions are to be _your work_.

 ### Rules for Researchers